-You shouldn’t be forced to compromise on comfort or drain your wallet to keep your house at the right temperature during summer weather.
+You shouldn’t have to sacrifice comfort or drain your wallet to keep your home at a refreshing temp during summer weather.

-But what is the ideal temperature, exactly?
-We go over suggestions from energy experts so you can find the best temperature for your loved ones.
+But what is the ideal setting, exactly?
+We go over advice from energy experts so you can choose the best setting for your family.

 Here’s what we recommend for the most energy-efficient setting for air conditioning in Chelan and Wenatchee.

 Most people find placing the thermostat at 72-73 degrees provides ideal comfort.
 However, if there’s a huge difference between your inside and exterior temperatures, your utility bills will be higher.

 This is our advice based on the U.S. Department of Energy (DOE) and ENERGY STAR®.